darren987469/todos/system_spec.md

 https://www.draw.io/#G1KF_OIeRQkhsfWZajTnZKSdSzXj5QHsyt

 Actions such as CRUD of `Todo` and create/delete of `TodoList` should update immediately to users. `WebSocket Service` handles those actions.
 Other actions can be done by `Read/Write API`.

+Redis handles cache and high volume reads/writes.
+For example, API throttling data is saved in redis.

 ## Database schema